East forum Berlin: east forum Berlin 2016

-It the 4th forum that took place during Germany's OSCE Chairmanship in the middle of new deadlocks and new dynamics that characterise the transforming economic and political realities between Europe and the East.
-Generally, the event focused on Europe’s economic future.
-One of the main topics was the trade relations between the European Union and the Eurasian Economic Union, and China’s Silk Road Initiative.
+It is the 4th forum that took place during Germany's OSCE Chairmanship in the middle of new deadlocks and new dynamics that characterise the transforming economic and political realities between Europe and the East.
+Generally, the event focused on Europe's economic future.
+One of the main topics was the trade relations between the European Union and the Eurasian Economic Union, and China's Silk Road Initiative.

-The two opposing trends are embedded in new division lines leading to an unfamiliar status quo of alienation.
+The two opposing trends are embedded in new division lines, leading to an unfamiliar status quo of alienation.
 Secondly, they are surrounded by recently formed alliances consisting of as yet poorly known stakeholders, which create new spheres of influence.
 These dynamics offer potential for growth but also involve geopolitical and geo-economic challenges for all stakeholders in the region.

-east forum Berlin 2017
+east forum, Berlin 2017

 The title of the forum was: "The future of European and Eurasian partnership: Rebuilding trust.
 Defining drivers.
 Overcoming barriers".